-In the UK, the number of kids hospitalized for food-related anaphylaxis has gone up by over 700% since 1990 - nobody knows why.
-Some people suggest changes in eating habits in western nations may be the cause, while others say it could be due to a lower consumption of animal fats and higher intake of vegetable fats.
+Diet - some scientists suggest changes in eating habits in Western nations may be the cause, while others say it could be due to a lower consumption of animal fats and higher intake of vegetable fats.

-Most people eat less fresh fruit and vegetables than those of previous generations - foods high in antioxidants which help protect against cell damage - perhaps a lower antioxidant intake during childhood undermines proper immune system development.
+Antioxidants - most people eat less fresh fruit and vegetables than those of previous generations (foods high in antioxidants, which help protect against cell damage); perhaps a lower antioxidant intake during childhood undermines proper immune system development.

 Vitamin D - food allergy prevalence is higher in countries further from the equator, where there is less sunlight, an important source of vitamin D. The suggestion is that low vitamin D intake may result in a higher food allergy risk.